blanana/twitchplays/README.md

 This is a version of the twitch bot made to control Inside\
-Features: Full game control, toggling the commands through a hotkey, toggleable Chance, display with last Command
+Features: Full game control, toggling the commands through a hotkey, toggleable Chance